pingcap/docs/configure-memory-usage.md

 - The disk spill behavior is jointly controlled by the following parameters: [`tidb_mem_quota_query`](/system-variables.md#tidb_mem_quota_query), [`tidb_enable_tmp_storage_on_oom`](/system-variables.md#tidb_enable_tmp_storage_on_oom), [`tmp-storage-path`](/tidb-configuration-file.md#tmp-storage-path), and [`tmp-storage-quota`](/tidb-configuration-file.md#tmp-storage-quota).
 - When the disk spill is triggered, TiDB outputs a log containing the keywords `memory exceeds quota, spill to disk now` or `memory exceeds quota, set aggregate mode to spill-mode`.
-- Disk spill for the Sort, MergeJoin, and HashJoin operator is introduced in v4.0.0; disk spill for the HashAgg operator is introduced in v5.2.0.
+- Disk spill for the Sort, MergeJoin, and HashJoin operators is introduced in v4.0.0; disk spill for the non-concurrent algorithm of the HashAgg operator is introduced in v5.2.0; disk spill for the concurrent algorithm of the HashAgg operator is introduced in v8.0.0.
-- When the SQL executions containing Sort, MergeJoin, or HashJoin cause OOM, TiDB triggers disk spill by default.
-When SQL executions containing HashAgg cause OOM, TiDB does not trigger disk spill by default.
-You can configure the system variable `tidb_executor_concurrency = 1` to trigger disk spill for HashAgg.
+- When the SQL executions containing Sort, MergeJoin, HashJoin, or HashAgg cause OOM, TiDB triggers disk spill by default.

 > **Note:**
 >